Yilin-Yang/covid-3d-printing-mi/flexspirator.md

 # Flexspirator – Usage and Care

+*Past versions of this page are visible in its [History](https://github.com/Yilin-Yang/covid-3d-printing-mi/commits/master/flexspirator.md).*

 <img src="https://media.githubusercontent.com/media/Yilin-Yang/covid-3d-printing-mi/master/images/flexspirator_no_callouts.png" width=50% />

 The "Flexspirator" is a Maker-made reusable respirator that _should_ provide